MicrosoftDocs/dynamics365smb-docs/business-central/ui-define-granular-permissions.md

 ms.author: sgroespe

 ---
-# Manage Users' Permissions to Define What They Can Do
+# Assign Permissions to Users and Groups
-The [!INCLUDE[d365fin](includes/d365fin_md.md)] security system allows you to control which objects and table data a user can access within each database or environment.
-You can specify the type of access that each user has to these objects and table data, whether they are able to read, modify, or enter data.
-For detailed information about [Data Security](/dynamics365/business-central/dev-itpro/security/data-security?tabs=object-level) in in the Developer and ITPro help for [!INCLUDE[d365fin](includes/d365fin_md.md)].
+The [!INCLUDE[d365fin](includes/d365fin_md.md)] security system allows you to control which objects a user can access within each database or environment.
+You can specify the type of access that each user has to these database objects, whether they are able to read, modify, or enter data.
+For detailed information, see [Data Security](/dynamics365/business-central/dev-itpro/security/data-security?tabs=object-level) in the Developer and ITPro help for [!INCLUDE[d365fin](includes/d365fin_md.md)].

 Before you assign permissions to users and user groups, you must define who can sign in to by creating users according to the subscription license.
 For more information, see [Manage Users and Licenses to Define Who Can Sign in](ui-how-users-permissions.md).

-In [!INCLUDE[d365fin](includes/d365fin_md.md)] there are two levels of permissions for the application objects:
+In [!INCLUDE[d365fin](includes/d365fin_md.md)] there are two levels of permissions to database objects:
-- Permissions that describe which objects a user is entitled to use according to the license they purchased.
+- Permissions according to the license, also referred to as *entitlement*.
-- Permissions that describe which objects an administrator or a partner gave the user access to inside [!INCLUDE[d365fin](includes/d365fin_md.md)].
+- Permissions as assigned from within [!INCLUDE[d365fin](includes/d365fin_md.md)].

 When users are created in [!INCLUDE[d365fin](includes/d365fin_md.md)], you can proceed to assign permission sets to the users to define which database objects, and thereby which UI elements, they have access to, and in which companies.